Enlightenment ideas created nations

 The intellectual revolutions of the 18th and 19th centuries created a new political ideology of nationalism centred on the creation of nation-states.

-Marxism had predicted that nation-states would fade away as it triumphed.
-By the 1980s the opposite seemed to be happening and Benedict Anderson sought to understand the enduring presence and appeal of nations by examining their origins.
+Marxism predicted that nation-states would fade away as it triumphed.
+By the 1980s the opposite seemed to be happening and historians are trying to understand the enduring presence and appeal of nations by examining their origins.

 Content references here ...